 His research has focused on the history of music theory.
 His books include Music Theory from Boethius to Zarlino: A Bibliography and Guide (co-authored with David Russell Williams of Pendragon Press, 2007) and critical edition of the Ars cantus mensurabilis mensurata per modos iuris (University of Nebraska, 1994).
 His articles and reviews on early music history and theory have appeared in The New Grove Dictionary of Music, A Reader’s Guide to Music, Acta Musicologica, and The Journal of Musicological Research.
 He has presented papers on the history of music theory at meetings of the American Musicological Society, Medieval Academy of America, the International Congress of Medieval Canon Law, and the International Musicological Society.

-His more recent research on jazz and dance music in Indianapolis includes articles in the Journal of Jazz Studies, Traces: The Magazine of the Indiana Historical Society and Fontes artis musicae as well as a presentation before the American Musicological Society.
+His more recent research on jazz and dance music in Indianapolis includes articles in the Journal of Jazz Studies, Traces: The Magazine of the Indiana Historical Society and Fontes artis musicae, as well as a presentation before the American Musicological Society.
 He is working to create an oral history archive of Indiana jazz musicians to be housed at DePauw University.

 He has earned awards and grants from the Music Library Association (the Duckles Award for best book-length bibliography, 2009); Great Lakes Colleges Association (New Directions Initiative); DePauw University (Distinguished Professor, Joan W. Battey Faculty Fellowship, and Susan B. Smith Faculty Fellowship); and he has been named an Accomplished Graduate of Bowling Green State University (2011).
 Prof. Balensuela was appointed to the faculty of DePauw University School of Music in 1991.